9 Professional Payment Reminder Templates That Always Work (2024)

 Read also: 10 Customer Service Email Templates for New CRM Users

-After your initial round of reminders, it’s advised that you temporarily stop contacting the delinquent account you’re trying to recover from.
-In the realm of actual, postal letters used for collection, this is also true, but with emails, it is even more so.
+After your initial round of reminders, it’s advised that you temporarily stop contacting the delinquent account from which you’re trying to recover.
+In the realm of actual postal letters used for collection, this is also true, but with emails, it is even more so.

 Email is a user-driven medium.
 The receivers ultimately decide what happens to your correspondence.
 If enough users continue to mark emails from your domain as spam, message retention will eventually decline.
 Even worse, you can end up on a blacklist, where no one will ever get your communications.